 The stretch IRA is gone

 The stretch IRA preserved the tax-deferred status of an inherited IRA for most non-spouse beneficiaries.
-Under its terms, the beneficiary — typically a child, grandchild, or great-grandchild— could stretch out the annual required minimum distributions (RMDs) they would owe over their own lifetime rather than the lifetime of the original account owner.
+Under its terms, the beneficiary — typically a child, grandchild, or great-grandchild— could stretch out the annual required minimum distributions (RMDs) they would need to take over their own lifetime rather than the lifetime of the original account owner.

 That yielded smaller RMDs and a smaller annual tax bill, allowing those funds that remain in the IRA to potentially deliver tax-deferred growth for decades longer.
 By taking advantage of the stretch IRA, in fact, families could even pass down an IRA from generation to generation, extending its tax-deferred (or tax-free, in the case of a Roth IRA) status to beneficiaries along the way.

 But the Setting Every Community Up for Retirement Enhancement Act, or the SECURE Act, which was signed into law by President Trump on Dec.
-20, 2019, changes all that.
+20, 2019, changed all that.

 At its core, the Secure Act seeks to help taxpayers save for retirement by increasing the age at which RMDs from tax-deferred 401(k)s and traditional IRAs must begin and permitting working Americans to contribute to their IRA for longer, among other key provisions.
 (Related: What the SECURE Act means for retirees)